dharmeshkakadia/tpcds-hdinsight/README.md

 3. How do I avoid my session getting killed due to network errors while long running benchmark?

    Use byobu.
 Type byobu which will start a new session and then run the command.
 It will be there when you come back even if your network connection is broken.

+4. How do I generate Parquet data?

+    After generating raw data(step 3a), use the following command:

+    ```
+    hive -i settings.hql -f ddl/createAllParquetTables.hql -hiveconf PARQUETDBNAME=tpcds_pqt -hiveconf SOURCE=tpcds
+    ```

+    This will generate tpcds_pqt database with all the tables in parquet format.